Matars/gitfetch/README.md

 - Inspired by the beautiful contribution graph design from [Kusa](https://github.com/Ryu0118/Kusa) by Ryu0118
 - Inspired by the very cool and extremely fun tool [songfetch](https://github.com/fwtwoo/songfetch) by fwtwoo
+- The `--text` contribution-graph simulation feature takes inspiration from and adapts ideas from [gelstudios/gitfiti](https://github.com/gelstudios/gitfiti) — credit to the project for the concept of painting the contribution calendar (this implementation only simulates the appearance and does not modify git history).

 ### Contributers